Protection for your club and its members

 Combined Liability Insurance provides for legal liability following negligence, nuisance or trespass.
 Unlike other liability insurances, it not only covers Public Liability (where you are liable for injury or damage to other persons or their property), but also includes cover for the following, which are excluded from other providers standard covers:

-- Professional Indemnity – injury following advice by an individual or club member (not an instructor)
+- Professional Indemnity – injury following advice or instruction given by an individual or club member operating in voluntary capacity

 - Directors and Officers cover – for decisions made by club committees